 Omen, for example, haunts two planes, one physical and one astral.

-If you’ve ever worked in an office, you know how enviable this ability is.
+If you’ve ever worked in an office, you know how enviable this might be.

 But which agent is the right pick for you?

 Agents

 Of all the available first-person shooters, Valorant has one of the richest selections of characters.
 Critics believe Riot Games will have to focus on only a small percentage of these characters in the near future.
 But for now, the selection ensures you’ll never get bored.